 Michael Chatfield is an accomplished Science Fiction author who has written a series of novels called The Free Fleet.
 His latest book, War’s Reward, is the latest in The Free Fleet Series and it has just been released this month.
-So this was the perfect opportunity to interview the author and know a bit more of what is behind his inspiration.

 1 – First things first.
 Tell us a little about yourself.